laravel/docs/billing.md

 <a name="changing-prices"></a>
 ### Changing Prices

 After a customer is subscribed to your application, they may occasionally want to change to a new subscription price.
-To swap a customer to a new price, pass the Stripe price's price identifier to the `swap` method.
-The given price identifier should correspond to a Stripe price price identifier available in the Stripe dashboard:
+To swap a customer to a new price, pass the Stripe price's identifier to the `swap` method.
+The given price identifier should correspond to a Stripe price identifier available in the Stripe dashboard:

     use App\Models\User;

     $user = App\Models\User::find(1);

-    $user->subscription('default')->swap('price_id');
+    $user->subscription('default')->swap('price_yearly');

 If the customer is on trial, the trial period will be maintained.
 Additionally, if a "quantity" exists for the subscription, that quantity will also be maintained.